MICCIOSLAYER/Password_Checker/README.md

 - The passwords in the txt file must be placed **one for each lines**
 - Be sure to encode the txt file with utf-8
 - After running the code and read the password in your txt file, it will be overwritten by a blank file, to keep secret your passwords
+- If you prefer to digit manually your passwords in terminal, use the sequence `||`, a `double pipe`, to separate the passwords, as space are counted as plausible characters of a password

 ## HOW CAN I HAVE IT